 - Pay delinquent contributions online with ACH debit.

-- Access the State Information Data Exchange System (SIDES).
-SIDES is a new web based system that allows electronic transmission of unemployment compensation information requests from unemployment agencies to multi-state employers and/or third party administrators, as well as transmission of replies containing the requested information back to the agencies.
+- Register for the State Information Data Exchange System (SIDES).
+SIDES is a new web based system that allows electronic transmission of unemployment compensation information requests from unemployment agencies to multi-state employers and/or third party administrators, as well as transmission of replies containing requested information back to the agencies.

 - Users with ACH debit blocks need to contact their financial institution to inform them of a new company identification number: 1556000814.
 Payments will appear on your bank statements as WV Treasury